VladStoyanoff/Data_Analysis_Project/README.md

 By reaching a data-driven decision that directly impacts the aforementioned prolem, the company can increase it's annual members

-_Deliverable: A clear statement of the business task_

 **How do annual members and casual riders use Cyclistic bikes differently?**

 ## Prepare